jovyflagg/jomo/README.md

 Welcome to J.O.M.O --- Joy of Missing Out

-Description: A webapp that allows you to find activities to fight boredom.
+Description: A webapp created during the beginning of pandemic that allows you to find activities to fight boredom.

 1. Users are able to generate an activity randomly with or without choosing category.